 Preceding the first semester of study, entering students must take a diagnostic examination in music theory, aural musicianship, and literature.
 This test covers knowledge equivalent to the expectations of graduates of the University of Redlands bachelor of music program.
-Areas of weakness identified through this examination must be strengthened through enrollment in MUS X06 or appropriate undergraduate courses.
+Areas of weakness identified through this examination may be strengthened through enrollment in appropriate graduate or undergraduate courses, or students may choose to study on their own.
+Diagnostic examinations are given immediately preceding each semester.